 William L. Ramsey 1968 - 1981

 Rus F. Slicker 1981 - 1990

 John R. Birkholz 1992 - 2001

 Darnell E. Cole 2001 - 2009

 Welcome to the Milwaukee Area Technical College website!
 I invite you to explore this site to learn about our high-quality, affordable academic programs and our support services designed to help you achieve success.
 Also check out the information about our four campuses and the 50+ student clubs and organizations.

 We offer more than 200 associate degree, technical diploma, certificate and apprenticeship programs.
 Our programs are crucial to the region's economic vitality and lead to a wide variety of career opportunities.
 Select programs are offered online, in an accelerated format, and in Spanish.

 Interested in pursuing a bachelor's degree?
 MATC has transfer partnerships with four-year colleges and universities, including the UW System, so you can start at MATC and transfer your credits to a four-year institution.

 If you need to complete your high school education, earn a GED or improve your English-speaking skills, MATC's School of Pre-College Education can help you reach your goals.

-Our graduates can be found in every career sector in the region: 92 percent of our associate degree graduates are employed within six months of graduation and their average salary is $40,710; 91 percent of our technical diploma graduates are employed within six months of graduation and their average salary is $32,530.
+Our graduates can be found in every career sector in the region: 95 percent of recent associate degree graduates were employed within six months of graduation and their average salary was $45,641; 89 percent of the technical diploma graduates were employed within six months of graduation and their average salary was $34,423.